 When your remote team is built on trust, open communication, self-awareness and mutual respect, you can make great things happen.
 That all comes down to the people.
 Take note if your candidate has built strong and supportive relationships in their workplaces in the past and if they value those work relationships.

-Remote interview questions to evaluate accountability
+Interview questions for remote workers to evaluate accountability

 Here’s where we stand on virtual interviews: there’s nothing wrong with a candidate working in pajamas if that’s what makes them comfortable.
 What you’re really trying to find out is how candidates hold themselves accountable when there's no manager looking over their shoulder.
 Check out these work-from-home interview questions to access accountability in a candidate.